Travis Scott

-In 2018, his third studio album, Astroworld, was released to critical acclaim and produced his first Billboard Hot 100 number one single, "Sicko Mode" (featuring Drake).
-In late 2019, Scott's record label Cactus Jack Records released the compilation album JackBoys, which topped the Billboard 200.
-After the release of his single "Franchise" (featuring Young Thug and M.I.A.) in 2020, Scott became the first artist on the Hot 100 to have three songs debut at number one in less than a year.
+Scott's third studio album, Astroworld (2018), was released to widespread critical acclaim and became his second consecutive number-one album on the Billboard 200.
+It yielded his first Billboard Hot 100 number-one single, "Sicko Mode" (featuring Drake).
+In late 2019, Scott's vanity label imprint, Cactus Jack Records, released the compilation album JackBoys, which also topped the Billboard 200.
+With his 2019 single "Highest in the Room" and his 2020 singles "The Scotts" (with Kid Cudi) and "Franchise" (featuring Young Thug and M.I.A.), Scott became the first artist on the Billboard Hot 100 to have three songs debut at number one in less than a year.
+Following a series of controversies and five years after the release of his previous solo album, Scott released Utopia (2023), which became his fourth consecutive number-one album on the Billboard 200 and spawned the Billboard Hot 100 top-ten singles "Meltdown" (featuring Drake), "Fein" (featuring Playboi Carti), and "K-pop" (with Bad Bunny and The Weeknd).
+In 2025, he released the single "4x4", which peaked atop the Billboard Hot 100.
+His second collaboration with JackBoys, JackBoys 2, charted atop the Billboard 200, making it Scott's sixth consecutive number-one album overall on the chart.

-Over the course of his career, Scott has become a globally recognized artist and pop culture figure.
 Along with his highly publicized relationship with American media personality Kylie Jenner, Scott has collaborated with organizations including Nike, Dior, and McDonald's.
-In 2017, he founded the record label Cactus Jack Records.
-Throughout his career, Scott has achieved four number-one hits on the Billboard Hot 100, along with 80 total charted songs.
-Additionally, he has been nominated for eight Grammy Awards and won a Billboard Music Award, Latin Grammy Award, MTV Video Music Award, and multiple BET Hip Hop Awards.

-Scott has also gained notoriety for controversies and legal issues regarding safety at his concerts.
-In November 2021, a mass-casualty crowd crush occurred during Scott's performance at the Astroworld Festival in his hometown of Houston, Texas, resulting in widespread condemnation of the artist.
+His Cactus Jack record label, founded in 2017, has signed artists including Don Toliver and Sheck Wes.
+Scott has gained notoriety for controversies and legal issues regarding concert safety.
+In November 2021, a mass-casualty crowd crush occurred during Scott's hometown performance at his annual Astroworld Festival, causing ten deaths and hundreds of injuries.